404Enigma/Hack-the-Insight-2021/README.md

 <div></div>
 <div>
 <h2>Tagline</h2>
-<p>Comment Critic is a web platform and an android app which helps organzations in filtering out the queries asked by the clients in a smart way by knowing the past feedback of the queries ask to an organization.</p>
+<p>Comment Critic is a web platform and an android app which helps organizations in filtering out the queries asked by the clients in a smart way by knowing the past feedback of the queries ask to an organization.</p>
 </div>
 &nbsp;
 &nbsp;